2026 Workshops

 Kara Douglas lives in Harpswell, Maine with her husband and daughters where she runs Fishmoon Yoga, a studio they built in the former hayloft of their 1860’s barn.
 She has been practicing yoga since 1998 and teaching since 2001.
 As a writer and naturalist, Kara steeps her teaching in a love of nature. https://fishmoonyoga.com

-Rosa Rugosa Propagation with Rob and Bill Gimpel
+Rosa Rugosa Propagation with Rob Gimpel

 The humble Beach Rose, Rosa rugosa, is perhaps the most iconic flower to be found on the Isles of Shoals.
 Their clumps of deep green covered with pink blossoms catch the eye of both artists and passers-by.
 They dot the islands, peek around corners, and mark boundaries.
 The dense thickets devour homeruns during softball games.
 They fill vases in the stairwells.
 We notice their fragrance when we walk past, as well as their thorns when we get too close.
 The simple flowers may be delicate, but these shrubs are hardy!
 They take all of the cold, wind and salt that Mother Nature can throw at them in winter and bounce right back in spring.
 Rosa rugosa is as rugged and as beautiful as the Island itself.
 Wouldn’t you like to have one in your yard at home as a living reminder of Star?